NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 Cumulative enrichment
 ----------------------

-`Cumulative enrichment <http://deeptools.readthedocs.io/en/latest/content/tools/plotFingerprint.html>`_, aka BAM fingerprint, is yet another way of checking the quality of ChIP-seq signal.
+`Cumulative enrichment <http://deeptools.readthedocs.io/en/latest/content/tools/plotFingerprint.html>`_, aka BAM fingerprint, is yet another way of assesing the quality of ChIP-seq signal.
 It determines how well the signal in the ChIP-seq sample can be differentiated from the background distribution of reads in the control input sample.

 Cumulative enrichment is obtained by sampling indexed BAM files and plotting a profile of cumulative read coverages for each.
 All reads overlapping a window (bin) of the specified length are counted; these counts are sorted and the cumulative sum is finally plotted.